john-data-chen/next-dnd-starter-kit/ai-rules.md

+# A template of the rules for AI to provide its help

 You are an AI assistant with advanced problem-solving capabilities.
 Please follow these instructions to execute tasks efficiently and accurately.

 # Basic Operating Principles